junxit/us-congress-code/title-15/chapter-14a/sec-657d.md

       - **(iii)** to create or participate in a training program for individuals providing SBIR outreach and assistance at the State and local levels; and
       - **(iv)** to encourage the commercialization of technology developed through SBIR program funding.
   - **(2)** *Selection considerations* In making awards or entering into cooperative agreements under this section, the Administrator and the SBIR program managers referred to in paragraph (1)—
-    - **(A)** may only consider proposals by applicants that intend to use a portion of the Federal assistance provided under this section to provide outreach, financial support, or technical assistance to technology-based small business concerns participating in or interested in participating in the SBIR program; and
+    - **(A)** may only consider proposals by applicants that intend to use a portion of the Federal assistance provided under this section to provide outreach, financial support, or technical assistance to technology-based small business concerns participating in or interested in participating in the SBIR program;
     - **(B)** shall consider, at a minimum—
       - **(i)** whether the applicant has demonstrated that the assistance to be provided would address unmet needs of small business concerns in the community, and whether it is important to use Federal funding for the proposed activities;
       - **(ii)** whether the applicant has demonstrated that a need exists to increase the number or success of small high-technology businesses in the State, as measured by the number of first phase and second phase SBIR awards that have historically been received by small business concerns in the State;